Octavia-Labs/.github/profile/README.md

 - **Discord**: Join our [Discord server](https://discord.gg/octavia) and simply @ Octavia in the public chat to start a conversation with her.
 She's always ready to assist you with your queries.

-- **Telegram**: In our [Telegram group](https://t.me/octaviaone), you can initiate a conversation with Octavia by starting your message with the word 'Octavia'.
+- **Telegram**: In our [Telegram group](https://t.me/octaviaannouncements), you can initiate a conversation with Octavia by joining the discussion group attached and starting your message with the word 'Octavia'.
 She will respond to your queries in no time.
+Or directly message Octavia -[@OctaviaAIBot](https://t.me/OctaviaAIBot)

 - **Web App**: Our beta web app will be rolling out progressively.
 You can visit our [website](https://octavia.one) to stay updated and get early access.